Samsung Galaxy S20: Samsung Galaxy S20 Tactical Edition

 The Samsung Galaxy S20 Tactical Edition (TE) is a touchscreen-enabled, slate-format Android smartphone designed, developed, and marketed by Samsung Electronics.

-The device is built matching the needs of operators in the federal government and Department of Defense.
+The device is built matching the needs of operators in the U.S. federal government and U.S. Department of Defense.
 The mobile is Commercial Solutions for Classified Program (CSfC) component approved, with support to night vision, stealth mode, drone feeds and laser range finders.
 It can connect to tactical radios and mission systems, and runs applications like Battlefield assisted trauma distributed observation kit (BATDOK) etc.